SergejKasper/heroku-buildpack-php/README.md

 Please note that if you use config vars in Composer hooks, or in `compile` scripts, then a new code push may be necessary if you decide to change a config variable.

+Add "export SYMFONY_ENV=prod" to your .env file to avoid issues with symfony install --no-dev

 ## Extensions

 When the buildpack encounters `ext-` requirements in your `composer.json`, it will look